 This can be more complicated if you are getting a supplier to make something for you from scratch rather than buying goods already made for the American market-but by following a couple of simple guidelines, you can avoid being caught out and making a costly mistake.

-- Get your manufacturer to provide you with an exact replica of the toy or product before going into production-made using the exact same materials, finishes and production methods as the finished products will be.
+- Get your manufacturer to provide you with a replica of the toy or product before going into production-made using the exact same materials, finishes and production methods as the finished products will be.
 Has this sample tested and approved before giving the go-ahead for production?
 Your full production run will also need to undergo batch testing later, but testing a sample first will help to ensure that you do not commission a full batch that will not pass testing.

-- When it comes to batch testing-testing a sampling of the exact products you will be selling-choose your own samples, and don’t let your supplier pick them for you.
+- When it comes to batch testing-testing a sampling of the exact products you will be selling-choose your samples, and don’t let your supplier pick them for you.
 The samples that you have tested have to be exactly the same as the products you are going to sell, and so, should be picked at random-not specially designed or made for testing.

 What are toys and children’s products tested for?